applitools/applitools-genymotion-sample/README.md

     gmsaas instances start e5008049-8394-40fc-b7f8-87fa9f1c305f pixel3xl
     ```

-    **_NOTE: The above commands will create a new instance of the devices in GenyMotion Cloud.
+    **_NOTE: The above commands will start a new instance of the devices in Genymotion Cloud.
 When you see the started devices, make note of the devices' udid._**
     Example:

     ```